putitsimply/christian-bible-explained/psalms.md

 ### What happens across the book

-Even though it’s not one storyline, you can still notice a “journey” through the collection:
+Even though it’s not one storyline, it is still possible to notice a “journey” through the collection:

 * It begins with a focus on choosing a good path in life and trusting God.
 * Many psalms then show real struggles, fear, unfairness, enemies, sickness, loneliness, and doubt.
 The writers often ask, “Why is this happening?” and “How long will this last?”